yizhak-lab-ccg/CD38_Project/README.md

 # scRNAseq Analysis of ICI-Treated Patients

-This repository contains analysis scripts for scRNAseq datasets of patients treated with immune checkpoint inhibitors (ICI).
-These analyses focus on understanding cellular and molecular responses in melanoma and non-small cell lung cancer (NSCLC).
+This page contains analysis scripts for scRNAseq datasets of melanoma and NSCLC patients treated with immune checkpoint inhibitors (ICI).

 ## Notebooks Overview